Committed to Curiosity

 - Dr. Grace Bagwell-Adams, the Assistant Dean for Outreach, Engagement & Equity at UGA’s College of Public Health, sits on the Get Comfortable Advisory Council.

-- Dr. Jessica Rodell, a Terry College Distinguished Professor, spent several years studying Creature Comforts’ unique approach of incorporating customers into onsite service projects.
-Her research was published in the Academy of Management Journal (Fall 2019), and was reviewed this spring by the Network for Business Sustainability as well as the B Corporation‘s quarterly newsletter, Medium.
+- Dr. Jessica Rodell, a Terry College Distinguished Chair, spent several years studying Creature Comforts’ unique approach of incorporating customers into onsite service projects.
+Her research was published in the Academy of Management (Fall 2019), which led to a May 2020 review by the Network for Business Sustainability as well as a January 2021 follow-up piece in the Harvard Business Review.

 - Finally, we’d be remiss to overlook our strong relationship with UGA’s Corporate Relations Office as well as its Alumni Association, with whom we have partnered on countless engagements to date.